Are you tired of creating CTAs that get no attention? Do you experience low conversion rates? Are you wondering how to improve this?

 - Choose vibrant images.
 It’s very important for the CTA to catch a visitor’s attention.
 (CTA really stands for “capture their attention.”
 Nope, kidding! … but close to true).
 Because your brain processes images significantly faster than text, using them is more engaging to your reader.
 Stay away from stock images and choose those that closely correlate with your topic.

-- Tell them precisely what to expect after they click the CTA.
+- Tell them precisely what to expect.
 Use descriptive wording.
 For example, “Get this eBook” is fine, but “Download the 'How to Achieve Better Sales' eBook” is better.
 And “download this webinar” will work, but “watch this webinar” is better suited to the content.

-- Place the CTAs on the page where visitors can easily find them, and place them in a location that gets a lot of new visitors, like on your blog.
+- Choose the best placement.
+Place the CTAs where visitors can easily find them, and place them in a location that gets a lot of new visitors, like on your blog.
 The best placement is in the middle of a blog post or on the side bar (or both!)

 Start by finding out how your CTAs are performing.
 Then implement these 5 tips and see how they start to perform even better over the next few weeks.
 We think you’ll be happy with the results!